 The FHFA has compiled information to help homeowners (and renters) effected by the Coronavirus.
-If your loan is owned by Frannie Mae or Freddie Mac (You can check here for Frannie Mae, and here for Freddie Mac) then you might be eligible for help if coronavirus has effected your job status or health.
+If your loan is owned by Fannie Mae or Freddie Mac (You can check here for Fannie Mae, and here for Freddie Mac) then you might be eligible for help if coronavirus has effected your job status or health.

 FHFA information below and here.

 Fannie Mae, Freddie Mac (the Enterprises) and the Federal Home Loan Banks are taking steps to help people who have been impacted by the coronavirus.
 If your ability to pay your mortgage is impacted, and your loan is owned by Fannie Mae or Freddie Mac, you may be eligible to delay making your monthly mortgage payments for a temporary period, during which:

 - You won’t incur late fees.